ReBattles2/service/README.md

-# ReBattles2 Services
+### ReBattles2 Services

-Here's placed the most important files to make game work well
+Below are the most important files to ensure the game works well.

-*You may not be interested in them*
+*You may not be interested in them.*